marcelbirkner/jersey-rest-server/README.md

 You can run the RESTful Server using <b>jetty:run</b>.
 After that you can use curl or your browser to test the different services.

+## Automatic smoketests

+Use *smoketests/run-smoketests.sh* to execute a list of smoketests, against the REST Services.

 ## Manual tests with curl

 Here are a couple of test cases you can try locally on your maschine.
 All you need is a  <b>shell</b> with <b>curl</b> installed.